 Cathars (11th-13th centuries, from the Greek for “pure ones”, also known as Albigensians for their association with the town of Albi) were a sect in Southern France who followed the same essential beliefs as the Bogomils but, as with that sect and the Paulicians, developed the concepts further.
-The Cathars were also dualist and gnostic but venerated a goddess Sophia (wisdom) whom they claimed the Church had abducted and whose message the Church had perverted.
+The Cathars were also dualist and gnostic but venerated a feminine divine principle Sophia (wisdom) whom they claimed the Church had abducted and whose message the Church had perverted.
 Cathar clergy were known as perfecti, and believers were credentes.
 There was also a third group of sympathizers who were nominally Catholic.
 Men and women served as perfecti who practiced abstinence, vegetarianism, and lived in poverty, standing in stark contrast to the Catholic clergy.
 Their beliefs are thought by some scholars to have influenced the development of the French poetic genre of courtly love as they were associated with two women integral to that form, Eleanor of Aquitaine (l. c.
 1122-1204) and her daughter Marie de Champagne (l.
 1145-1198).
 They were suppressed by the Church through the Albigensian Crusade.

 Waldensians (12th century) were a sect distinct from these previous three, founded in c.
 1177 by Peter Waldo (l. c.
 1140-1205) of Lyons, France.
 Waldo was a wealthy merchant who, seeking a closer relationship with God based on Christ's teachings, gave away his wealth and preached a doctrine of simplicity, poverty, and service to others.
 Prior to distributing his wealth to the poor, he paid for the Bible to be translated into Provençal, his native language, and preached Christ's message directly from that work.
 Waldo and his followers condemned the worldly aspects of the Church – most notably The Donation of Constantine which they felt contradicted Christ's teachings directly – as well as denying the validity of the sacraments (except for baptism and communion), the existence of purgatory, and veneration of the saints and the Virgin Mary.
 When Waldo appealed to Pope Alexander III (served 1159-1181) in 1179 for acceptance, he was not considered a heretic but was discouraged from preaching.
 Afterwards, however, the Waldensians were condemned for their criticisms of the Church, branded heretics, and fled to the mountains of Italy to escape persecution.

-Lollards (14th century) were the followers of the English priest, philosopher, and Oxford professor John Wycliffe (l.1330-1384 CE) who advocated for drastic reform of the Church.
+Lollards (14th century) were the followers of the English priest, philosopher, and Oxford professor John Wycliffe (l.1330-1384) who advocated for drastic reform of the Church.
 Their name may derive from a derogatory term applied to them by critics from the Dutch word for someone who mumbles prayers.
 John Wycliffe had the Bible translated from the Latin into Middle English, granting access to the scriptures to anyone who could read the vernacular.
 Wycliffe was protected by Oxford under academic freedom of expression, but after the Peasants' Revolt of 1381, in which at least one notable peasant leader was a Lollard, both the Church and State persecuted the sect.
 In 1395, the Lollards issued their document Twelve Conclusions of the Lollards which condemned, among other Church practices and policies, the Church's involvement with temporal affairs of state, celibacy of the clergy, sacerdotalism, payment for prayers for the dead, the Crusades, transubstantiation of the mass, veneration of saint's relics, and pilgrimages.
 They were persecuted throughout the 15th century but survived as an underground movement and emerged as a reputable sect after the English Reformation.

-Hussites (15th century and afterwards) were followers of the philosopher and theologian Jan Hus (l.
+Hussites (15th century and afterwards) were followers of the philosopher and theologian Jan Hus (l. c.
 1369-1415), rector of the Charles University in Prague, who admired Wycliffe's work and advocacy for reform.
 Hus and his followers frequently quoted Wycliffe's writings – which had been banned by the Church in the Kingdom of Bohemia – and based their own advocacy on his.
 Hus was not considered heretical until he objected to the selling of indulgences – writs purchased from the Church which reduced one's time in purgatory – which Wycliffe had also strongly objected to.
 Hus was brought to trial for his stand and other remarks he had allegedly made and was burned at the stake in 1415.
 His death ignited the Hussite Wars of 1419 - c.
 1434 between Hussites and forces loyal to the Catholic Church.
 The Hussites survived the crusades against them and, like the Lollards, were justified during the Protestant Reformation.